Enhanced Signing

 DEFINITION AND DESCRIPTION

-Improving the quality and conspicuity of signs provides earlier warnings to motorists as they approach potentially hazardous locations (e.g., intersections, horizontal curves).
-Treatments may include installation of:
+Improving the quality and conspicuity of signs provides earlier warnings to motorists as they approach locations that may present increased risk (e.g., intersections, horizontal curves).

-• Horizontal alignment warning signs (e.g. curve, turn, chvron, large arrow signs)
+• Horizontal alignment warning signs (e.g. curve, turn, chevron, large arrow signs)

 • Supplemental warning plaques